With Othello Square, a Rainier Valley community gets some help in the battle against gentrification

 But the tipping point didn’t come until 2018, when the Odessa Brown Children’s Clinic chose Othello Square for a second location.
 The clinic will own the bottom two floors of a 7-story mixed-used apartment building and share its space with a Tiny Tots early-learning facility.

-Part of Seattle Children’s, the Odessa Brown clinic has served lower-income and ethnically diverse communities from its Yesler Terrace location since 1970, and saw Othello Square as a way to reach clients who had been squeezed out of the Central District into Southeast Seattle and south King County, which suffer a shortage of health facilities.
+Part of Seattle Children’s, the Odessa Brown clinic has served lower-income and ethnically diverse communities from its East Yesler Way location since 1970, and saw Othello Square as a way to reach clients who had been squeezed out of the Central District into Southeast Seattle and South King County, which suffer a shortage of health facilities.

 As important, by locating at Othello Square, the Odessa Brown clinic essentially became the commercial anchor for a mixed-use project that would feature 176 rental units priced for households making between 65% and 120% of the Seattle area median income (AMI), or anywhere from roughly $49,400 to $91,200 for a single individual.

-Note: CORRECTION: The Odessa Brown Children’s clinic is located on East Yesler Way, not in Yesler Terrace, as an earlier version of this story reported.